ACCESS-NRI/model-config-tests/README.md

 The different types of test are defined as:

-- `scheduled`: Scheduled monthly reproducibility tests run on NCI.
-The keys under these tests are released configuration tags to run the scheduled tests.
+- `scheduled`: Scheduled reproducibility tests run on NCI.
+These are typically scheduled to run monthly but this can re-configured by modifying the cron in the `.github/workflows/schedule.yml` workflow.
+The keys under these tests are released configuration tags or branches to run the scheduled tests.
-- `reproducibility`: Reproducibility tests run on NCI as part of pull requests.
-The keys under these tests represent the target branches into which pull requests are being merged.
-These are automatically run for pull requests from development (`dev-`) branches to released (`release-`) branches.
+- `reproducibility`: Reproducibility tests run on NCI as part of pull requests (PRs).
+These are automatically run for PRs from development (`dev-`) branches to released (`release-`) branches.
 These tests can also be triggered manually in a PR using the `!test repro` command.
+The keys under these tests represent the target branches into which PRs are being merged.
-- `qa` - Quick quality assurance tests are run locally on a GitHub Runner as part of pull requests .
-The keys under these tests represent the target branches into which pull requests are being merged.
-These are run for any PR being merged into development or released branches.
+- `qa` - Quick quality assurance tests are run locally on a GitHub Runner as part of PRs.
+These are consistency checks which run without needing to run the model.
+These are run automatically for any PR being merged into development or released branches.
+The keys under these tests represent the target branches into which PRs are being merged.

 #### Test Configuration Settings